Jashann/Jashann/README.md

-I am Jashanjot.
 I am an aspiring Software Engineering, currently living in Canada.
 I'm doing a Bachelor of Science [Honours - Computer Science] at the University of Manitoba.

 My primary focus and inspiration for my studies is building scalable software.